Mushroom and Kale Quinoa

 How to make mushroom kale quinoa

-Cook the quinoa according to package instructions in the mushroom broth.
+Cook quinoa according to package instructions in the mushroom broth.
 Quinoa cooks faster than most other whole grains, and should be ready in 10-15 minutes.
 Fluff it with a fork once the quinoa has absorbed all the liquid.

 While the quinoa is cooking, prepare the mushroom and kale mixture in a large saute pan.
 Heat olive oil and cook garlic and onions, then add the mushrooms with salt and pepper.
 Cook mushrooms for 2-3 minutes before adding all the kale.